s00500/env_logger/README.md

 The entire logging framework is configured via a single environment variable `LOG`.
 The variable is a comma delimited list of packages and their respective log-levels. (falling back to InfoLevel if not configured).

+# Windows support

+This logger should be fully able to work colored on windows!
+TTY detection may fail though, so to ensure that it does not set the environment variable *CLICOLOR_FORCE=1* in your shell.
 ## Bonus tricks

 Some bonus modifiers exist for the log config: